-An Analysis of Hair in Sense and Sensibility by Jane Austen
+An Analysis of Sense and Sensibility by Jane Austen

 In Jane Austen's novel Sense and Sensibility, engagements and consequent marriages occur contrary to expectations.
 This is because all the clues and evidence held important by society and seen as indicative of engagement are ambiguous at best, if not entirely baseless and reliant on mere supposition.

 An example of such evidence is the exchange of hair; an act that is believed to be evidence of a mutual sentiment, often when it is not.